sergiopesch/video-meme/server/README.md

 The server includes two template videos:

-1. `jensen-template.mp4` - NVIDIA CEO Jensen Huang walking onto stage
+1. `lil-yachty-template.mp4` - Lil Yachty walking onto stage
 2. `psy-template.mp4` - PSY making a grand entrance

 In a production environment, you would need to: